-A group consisting of three engineers and one anthropologist took up measurements.
-Body dimensions of the subject were measured from the right hand side and the women investigator collected data on female workers.
+The measurements were taken by a group of three engineers and one anthropologist.
+Body dimensions of the subject were measured from the right hand side and the women investigator collected the data on female workers.
 For those measurements where it was relevant, the head was positioned in the Frankfurt Horizontal Plane as described by Lohman et al. (1988).
-While measurements of dimensions in standing posture, the subjects were standing erect with the weights equally distributed on both feet, whereas in sitting position the knee and hip angles were controlled to be about 90 degree.
+While measuring the dimensions in standing posture, the subjects were in erect position with the weights equally distributed on both feet, whereas in sitting position the knee and hip angles were controlled to be about 90 degree.
 A data sheet was developed for the sequence of measurement of different parameters with minimum change of posture.
-Before starting the measurements, the different tools and techniques were standardized to reduce both inter and intra investigator variability to a minimum.
-During the data collection, two independent measurements were performed for each dimension and subject and if the difference between the two exceeded the acceptable level, the third measurement was performed to exclude the extreme recording.
+Before starting the measurements, the different tools and techniques were standardized to reduce both inter and intra investigator variability.
+During the data collection, two independent measurements were performed for each dimension and subject.
+If the difference between the two measurements exceeded the acceptable level, the third measurement was performed to exclude the recording error.

-The role of percentile in design problems is to provide a basis for judging the proportion of a group of individuals who exceed or fall below some possible design limit, therefore, apart from mean, 5th and 95th percentile values of body dimensions were calculated to decide various possible design limits of farm machinery and workspace layout to be operated by male or female workers.
+The role of percentile in design problems is to provide a basis for judging the proportion of a group of individuals who exceed or fall below some possible design limit, therefore, apart from mean, 5th and 95th percentile values of body dimensions were calculated to decide various possible design limits of farm machinery and workspace layout to be operated by male and female workers.